Lowkey1729/buckhill-petshop/README.md

 1. Please, Ensure you have a database created for the local database and the test database. e.g. **buckhill_petshop_db** for local db and **buckhill_petshop_test_db** for test db.
-    This is to prevent out test cases from making use of our test databases.
+    This is to prevent the test cases from making use of our local databases.

 ## Migrate And Seed Database
 ```bash